Own-Data-Privateer/hoardy-web/README.md

 Cons:

-- it is really painful to setup; and then
+- it is really painful to setup;
-- you are very likely to screw it up, loose/mismatch encryption keys, and make your captured data unusable; and even if you don't,
+- you are very likely to screw it up, loose/mismatch encryption keys, and make your captured data unusable;
-- it takes a lot of effort to recover `HTTP` data from the [`PCAP`](./doc/data-on-disk.md) dumps; and
+- it takes a lot of effort to recover `HTTP` data from the [`PCAP`](./doc/data-on-disk.md) dumps, since they are IP packet-level;
-- `PCAP` dumps are IP packet-level, thus also inefficient for this use case; and
-- `PCAP` dumps of SSL traffic can not be compressed much, thus storing the raw captures will take a lot of disk space.
+- `PCAP` dumps of SSL traffic can not be compressed much, thus storing the raw captures will take a lot of disk space;
-- and then you'll still need something like this suite to inspect the generated archives;
+- you'll still need something like this suite to inspect the generated archives;
-- and then you'll still need some more tools to use those archives for Wayback Machine-like replay and generation of website mirrors.
+- you'll still need some more tools to use those archives for Wayback Machine-like replay and generation of website mirrors.

 And `hoardy-web` tool can't help you with the latter, at the moment.